ultimicro/slingshot/README.md

 - It is a bare metal runtime with (almost) zero cost the same as C that directly using a platform-specific I/O notification system.
 - It is guarantee that all futures will run to completion if the process does not forced to exit.

-Currently it is supports only Linux but the runtime was designed as a cross platform so any PR to add supports for the other platforms is welcome!
+Currently it is supports only Linux and Windows.

 ## Examples